 Reparations and global development

-REPAIR is a research project funded by the European Union (2024-2029) and hosted at the Anthropology Department of the University of Amsterdam (UvA).
-We study new calls for reparations that address major global development challenges.
-We focus in particular on reparations for infectious disease outbreaks, climate change, and toxic environments.
-We also post latest reparations news on X @reparationsres [Find out more]
+Reparations and global development (REPAIR) is a research project funded by the European Union.
+We study new calls for reparations that address major global development challenges, especially reparations for infectious disease outbreaks, climate change, and toxic environments.
+We also post latest reparations news on X @reparationsres.
+The project runs from 2024 until 2028 at the Anthropology Department of the University of Amsterdam.

 News